THE YEARLY READER

 The Rays’ feeling of deflation after handing the Phillies Game Three became magnified in Game Four when Ryan Howard’s two home runs powered Philadelphia to a 10-2 rout.
-Desperately hoping to take Game Five to avoid elimination and move the series back to Florida, they struggled along with the Phillies in miserably wet and windy conditions that forced umpires to call a halt in the sixth inning—just as the Rays had tied it at 2-2—ultimately making it the first World Series game ever to be suspended by bad weather.
+Desperately hoping to avoid elimination and move the series back to Florida, the Rays in Game Five struggled along with the Phillies in miserably wet and windy conditions that forced umpires to call a halt in the sixth inning—just as the Rays had tied it at 2-2—ultimately making it the first World Series game ever to be suspended by bad weather.
 Unbeknownst to the players, Commissioner Bud Selig had earlier smelled the rain in the Philly air and set an agreement with management of both teams that any Series game would be played to a full conclusion, a departure of sorts from regular season contests.
 Two days after play stopped, Game Five was continued with a see-saw affair that ended in the Phillies’ favor, 4-3, to ice the Series.

 From start to finish, Philadelphia pitchers became the primary heroes of the World Series.
 They neutralized the Rays’ two slugging stars of the AL playoffs, Evan Longoria and B.J.
-Upton, who against Chicago and Boston smacked a combined 13 homers; against the Phillies, the two ganged up to go 6-for-40 with no extra base hitsLate in the World Series, Philadelphia fans began tormenting Longoria with chants of “Eva.”.
+Upton, who against Chicago and Boston smacked a combined 13 homers; against the Phillies, the two ganged up to go 6-for-40 with no extra base hits.
 Among the chief contributors to Longoria and Upton’s hitting woes were Cole Hamels, who wrapped up a 4-0 postseason with two more solid starts against Tampa Bay, and Brad Lidge, who capped his year of perfection in the closer role by nailing down the Series clincher for his seventh postseason save—in his seventh opportunity.

 For the Phillies, the preseason bragging paid off.
 Jimmy Rollins’ headline-making boast was realized; with 92 regular season wins and 11 more in the postseason, the Phillies got their 100 wins—and then some.